 Natural beeswax is most commonly used in traditional wood polishing and is a preservative agent for hard-wearing surfaces with a silky gloss finish.
-The exudate of honeybees is for the care and conservation of wood surfaces and as a filler and adhesive.
+The exudate of honeybees is used for the conservation of wood surfaces and as a filler and adhesive.
 In its pure form, applied after being heated slightly (max.
 70 °C), it penetrates raw wood surfaces well.
 Mixing with natural oils or alcohol can produce pasty or liquid polish for cleaning and wood preservation.

 Beeswax has been used since prehistory as as a lubricant and waterproofing agent, in lost wax casting of metals and glass, as a polish for wood and leather and for making candles, but also as an ingredient in cosmetics and painting.
-It's protective and fragrant wax finish for a variety of purposes.

 Find your local beekeeper to acquire beeswax.